kai687/sphinxawesome-theme/docs/demo/includes/notes-admonitions.rst

 .. error::

-   This is how a warning appears.
+   This is how an error appears.

 You can also use the ``danger`` directive, which appears in the same style.